Vel'Koz Build Guide by snukumz

 Your presence is huge in teamfights so you need to prioritize not dying so that your team doesn't get disintegrated without you.

 Always stay close to your tower when farming, especially if your flash is down, and never push up to tentacle slap their towers unless you know exactly where 4 or 5 of the enemy team members are.

 If you do push up to slap their tower then have your Q primed & ready to slow the enemy down or keep them at a distance whilst you regally float away.

-If you have Hextech GLP-800 then you can play a bit more aggressively and super soak thy foes if they show up and you can get out of there.
+If you have Everfrost then you can play a bit more aggressively and super soak thy foes if they show up and you can get out of there.

 A good ult channel on the enemy team practically guarantee's your team wins the fight if it's an even 5v5 battle.

 Don't be afraid to hold your ultimate for the right moment.
 Using it too soon can mean you won't have it when you need it and your team loses the teamfight.

 Also, don't be afraid to go for a Q + Ult combo on one of their squishy champions.
 Making the fight a 5v4 can be a worthy use of your ultimate, especially if it's their fed carry.